 As the current NPDES permitting authority for NM, EPA Region 6 develops effluent limitations and schedules of compliance in accordance with the NMIP, which is based on applicable federal regulations and guidance.
 NPDES permits may not be issued until the State is provided an opportunity to review and certify the permit.
 The WQA assigns the responsibility for certifying permits issued under the CWA to NMED (NMSA 1978, Section 74-6-4(F)), and also specifies the conditions under which a certification shall be denied (NMSA 1978, Section 74-6-5(E)).
 NPDES regulations at 40 CFR § 124.53(e) require that state certification shall include conditions which are necessary to assure compliance with the applicable provisions of CWA and appropriate requirements of state law.
-For each more stringent condition, the Department cites Water Quality Act or State law references upon which that condition is based.
-Failure to provide such a citation waives the right to certify with respect to that condition.
-The department may include a statement of the extent to which each condition of the draft permit can be made less stringent without violating the requirements of State law, including WQS.
+For each more stringent condition, NMED must cite WQA or State law references upon which the condition is based.
+Failure to provide such a citation waives the right to certify (and require) the condition.